The Big Give: The Summer Give

 Since 2015, Big Give has used its match funding model to run an annual Summer Give campaign in partnership with The Childhood Trust.
 The Summer Give offers match funding to charities alleviating child poverty in London, specifically aiming to keep children well-fed, safe and productively engaged during the summer holidays.
 It has helped over 87,658 children through partnerships with over 150 projects throughout London.
 In 2017, the Summer Give raised £778,680 for 36 participating charities.

 Earth Raise (formerly The Green Match Fund)

 Earth Raise is a UK-based environmental fundraising campaign coordinated by Big Give in partnership with WaterBear, South Wind Blows, and the Environmental Funders Network.
 The campaign supports charities focused on environmental issues by using matched donations to amplify public giving.
+The 2026 campaign raised £10.9 million for 338 participating charities, from 47,243 donations.

 Originally launched in 2021 as The Green Match Fund, the initiative was rebranded as Earth Raise in April 2025 to reflect its growing scale and ambition.
-The inaugural Earth Raise campaign raised £8.1 million during a week-long match funding event involving 307 environmental charities, including the Sustainable Food Trust, Rewilding Britain, Friends of the Earth, The Wildlife Trusts, and Surfers Against Sewage.
+The inaugural Earth Raise campaign raised £8.1 million for 307 environmental charities, including the Sustainable Food Trust, Rewilding Britain, Friends of the Earth, The Wildlife Trusts, and Surfers Against Sewage.
 Previous campaigns have received support from Monty Don, Stephen Fry, Ben Goldsmith, Megan McCubbin and Chris Packham.